All Episodes

 I don't want anyone to get this.

-Um, I know people that have struggled.
+I know people that have struggled.

 I know my friend Phil Valentine.

-Um, I've been following the case.
+I've been following the case.

-We've been friends for for decades.
+We've been friends for decades.

 He's a colleague, talk radio host in Nashville.

-Uh love him, love his brother, love his family.
+Love him, love his brother, love his family.

-Um, we've kind of gotten out of contact in recent years, but my feelings for him have never changed.
+We've kind of gotten out of contact in recent years, but my feelings for him have never changed.

 He's just an awesome guy.

-And then I saw last night, Linda.
+And then I saw last night, Linda, did you see that?

 The family is.

-And I used to I used to give his brother such a hard time out of fun, and we had a great time together, all of us, and I'm just praying that for that miracle for them.
+And I used to give his brother such a hard time out of fun.

-And you know, people were saying, well, he was an anti-vaxxer, now he's telling people to that he was wrong.
+And, you know, people were saying, well, he was an anti-vaxxer.

 I'm like, okay, if you want to focus on that, how about we focus on maybe getting him well and letting him tell his story?

-That would be my hope and and dream at this point, not politicize, you know, the fact that he might have had a different opinion than you.
+That would be my hope and dream at this point, not politicize, you know, the fact that he might have had a different opinion than you.

-All right, that's gonna wrap things up for us today.
+All right, that's going to wrap things up for us today.

-Uh, we've got a great show tonight.
+We've got a great show tonight.

-Hannity on the Fox News channel.
+Hannity on the Fox News channel will continue.

-Mandatory vaccinations, mandatory passports, no exceptions.
+Yep, mandatory vaccinations, mandatory passports, no exceptions.

-Um, this will disproportionately and negatively impact minority communities.
+This will disproportionately and negatively impact minority communities.

-Uh, and it's all happening because of Democrats that want to preserve your freedom by mandating you get vaccinated.
+And it's all happening because of Democrats that want to preserve your freedom by mandating you get vaccinated.

 Does that make sense?

-He got a pardon as the governor had promised me in Missouri.
+He got a pardon, as the governor had promised me in Missouri.

 That's all coming up.

-Set your D VR, Hannity 9 Eastern.
+Set your DVR, Hannity 9 Eastern.

 We'll see you tonight.